 And it’s created with such care.
 The gliding kitchen shifts perspective as the cast masterfully carry out their physical theatre.
 I’ve seen Frantic Assembly’s work copied badly so many times.
 Last night was the first show of theirs I’ve caught and it was a joy to see it done so well.
 Geoff Cobham’s lighting design positively thumps and glitters, shining tear drops falling from above.

 Bovell’s writing demonstrates how we really don’t know how we’re going to react until something happens to us.
 How it’s much harder for someone (a parent) to deal with an issue when it’s placed around their kitchen table.
 They’d normally be fine with it, just so long as it was happening to someone else.
 We want to think better of ourselves but we don’t know if we’ll be able to accept our children when they turn out to be different to how we hoped.
 We don’t know if we’ll be able to cope when we’re asked to tell the truth.
 We don’t know why we do something even though we know it’s wrong.
 We don’t know how we’ll be able to fathom the reality of something we never expected.

 Underneath it all, Frahm’s heavy, breathy music is there.
-It’s like a kitchen table that stays the same no matter how many marks are scratched into it, no matter how many people sit round it, and no matter how much those people change.
+It’s like a kitchen table that stays the same, no matter how many marks are scratched into it.
+No matter how many people sit round it.
+No matter how much those people change.